Bankruptcy Timeline

 Call us if your credit report is not accurate and we can help you dispute any inaccuracies in order to immediately improve your credit score.

-Contact The Experienced Bankruptcy Attorneys at O'Bryan Law Offices
+Contact The Experienced Kentucky Bankruptcy Attorneys at O’Bryan Law Offices

+If you are struggling with overwhelming debt, our team can help you prepare your bankruptcy forms, file your petition, and complete the bankruptcy process to receive your discharge order.
 We will be there with you every step of the way.
-Schedule a free initial consultation with our lawyers.
-We have offices in Louisville, Frankfort and New Albany.
-Contact us by calling 502-400-4020 or by emailing us through our website.
+Schedule a free consultation with a Louisville bankruptcy attorney at our firm.
+We have offices in Louisville, Frankfort, and New Albany.
+Contact us by calling 502-339-0222 or by emailing us through our website.